 FWCB faculty and their students are currently involved in research on several species of ungulates, tigers, wolves, and several species of bears.

-John Fieberg (Assistant Professor) develops statistical and mathematical models that are used to analyze population trends and habitat use in a variety of species including black bears and white-tailed deer.
+John Fieberg (Associate Professor) develops statistical and mathematical models that are used to analyze population trends and habitat use in a variety of species including black bears and white-tailed deer.

 James Forester (Assistant Professor) focuses on how large, mammalian herbivores and small carnivores respond to changing climate.